 This section has been compiled using information from a number of reliable sources, including:

-Cox, et al. Guidelines for management of Bowen’s disease.
+Morton, et al. Guidelines for management of Bowen’s disease.
 British Journal of Dermatology.
-2006 (updated 2007).
+2014.

 National Institute for Health and Clinical Excellence (NICE).
 Photodynamic Therapy for Non-Melanoma Skin Tumours (Including Premalignant and Primary Non-Metastatic Skin Lesions).
 2006.